Due: Tuesday Sep 30, before 9:00 pm

 Note: Testing incrementally makes finding bugs easier.
 Once you finish a function and it is testable, make sure it is working correctly.

-Testing CentCom and Elevator Class
+Testing Railroad Class

-- Test CentCom::addElevator() for a normal case.
+- Test whether extendAtTail() works correctly for a normal case.

-- Test CentCom::addElevator() for an error case.
+- Test whether extendAtTail() works correctly for an error case.

 Testing For Memory Leaks / Memory Errors